laravel/spark-docs/billing.md

 <a name="currency-customization"></a>
 ## Currency Customization

 Laravel Cashier, which Spark uses to provide subscription billing, supports customizing your application's billing currency.
-You may customize the currency by calling the `useCurrency` method on the Cashier instance.
-The `useCurrency` method accepts the currency abbreviation as its first argument and the currency symbol as its second:

-    Laravel\Cashier\Cashier::useCurrency('eur', '€');

-You may call this method from the `booted` method of your `App\Providers\SparkServiceProvider` class.
+The default Cashier currency is United States Dollars (USD).
+You can change the default currency by setting the `CASHIER_CURRENCY` environment variable.

 > **Note:** The specified currency must be supported by Stripe.